The West Highland Way – 8 to 18 may 2015

 Bart is a morning person.
 Not only I experienced that, but also our German neighbours.
 The persistent rain could not spoil the fun.
 Besides, during the first ascent we felt no longer whether it was sweat or the rain that drenched us.
 You should know, in Scotland they speak not in the forecast about rain, but “showers.”
 Take that literally.
 More and more we came to realise that this would not be a “walk in the park, but a nice challenge”.
 With a warm and friendly hotel on the way we could dry somewhat and eat a English breakfast, after that we’ve continued our journey.
 Bart and the woman with a whopper of a blister.?

-Day 2 took us along the shores of picturesque Loch Lomond to a Scottish Bothi.
+Day 2 on the West Highland Waytook us along the shores of picturesque Loch Lomond to a Scottish Bothi.
 A Bothi is a botched ruin which is good enough to give adventurers shelter from wind and weather.
 With six other hikers who found it a bright idea to spend the night to there, it was pretty tight and Bart woke up with a strange smelling toe in his nose.
 A special experience.

 The next morning I needed a pep talk first.
 After an hour in the pouring rain we stopped in a hotel full of pensioners.
 A Dutch grandma could not believe her eyes when she saw my face and our heroic story (In her eyes) of the night in the Bothi.
 Bart saw the compassion of the grandma and reminded me quickly to continue the way.